 Patients may present with motor abnormalities, cognitive deficit, visual abnormalities, and seizures.

-Radiologically, diagnosis of colpocephaly becomes more likely when posterior horn to anterior horn ratio of the lateral ventricle (P/A ratio) is ≥3 2.
+Radiologically, diagnosis of colpocephaly becomes more likely when the ratio of posterior horn to anterior horn of lateral ventricle width (P/A ratio) is ≥3 2.

 History and etymology

 The term comes from the Greek: kolpos (hollow) and kephalos (head); and it was coined by the neurologist Paul Ivan Yakovlev and the neuropathologist Richard C Wadsworth in 1946 1,3.

 - 1. Levine D, Trop I, Mehta TS et-al. MR imaging appearance of fetal cerebral ventricular morphology.
 Radiology.
 2002;223 (3): 652-60. doi:10.1148/radiol.2233011336 - Pubmed citation

 - 2. Charles C Esenwa, David E Leaf.
 BMJ Case Reports.
 22 May 2013, doi:10.1136/bcr-2013-009505.
 BMJ Case Reports citation